Michaelangel007/apple2_games_disassembly_project/C/Conan/README.md

 # Death Screen

-There are 9 levels in Conan:
+Technically there are 9 levels in Conan:

 * Level 0 is the outside castle,
 * Levels 1 - 7 are playable, and